HarishDubbaka/Docker-k8s/Day55/Readme.md

 docker ps | grep scheduler
 ```

-If no container exists → scheduler is not running.
+If no container exists, the scheduler is not running.

 ---

-### 3. Verify static manifest
+### 3. Verify scheduler manifest

 ```
 /etc/kubernetes/manifests/kube-scheduler.yaml
 ```

-If missing or corrupted → scheduler cannot start.
+If missing or invalid, the scheduler cannot start.

 ---

-### 4. Check scheduler config
+### 4. Verify scheduler config

 ```bash
 ls -l /etc/kubernetes/scheduler.conf
 ```

-If missing → scheduler fails.
+If this file is missing, the scheduler will fail.

 ---